s7nfo/blog/_posts/2024-09-08-injecting-syscall-faults.markdown

 # From here on "openat" behaves normally again.
 ```

-Inject occasional errors and delays to you network operations.
+Inject occasional errors and delays to network operations.

 ```python
 (...)